Hey-Diga/dotclaude/README.md

 ### 1️⃣ **Define** (`/new-gh-issue`)
 Claude researches your codebase, understands the problem context, and creates a comprehensive GitHub issue with implementation details.

+💡 **Tip:** After creating an issue, Claude will suggest: "I can start working on it now.
+Run `/start-working-on-issue [issue-number]` to get started."

 ### 2️⃣ **Implement** (`/start-working-on-issue`)
 Claude automatically sets up the development environment, implements the complete solution, runs tests, and creates a pull request - all in one command.